Harold Goodwin (American football): Pittsburgh Steelers

 In 2007, Goodwin was hired by the Pittsburgh Steelers as their offensive line and offensive quality control coach.
 This involved a responsibility to help coach the offensive line and assist the offensive coaching staff with game preparation, video analysis and scouting of opponents.

 Indianapolis Colts

 On January 31, 2012, Goodwin was hired by the Indianapolis Colts as their offensive line coach under head coach Chuck Pagano.

 Arizona Cardinals

 On January 19, 2013, Goodwin was hired by the Arizona Cardinals as their offensive coordinator under head coach Bruce Arians.

 Tampa Bay Buccaneers

 On January 8, 2019, Goodwin was hired by the Tampa Bay Buccaneers as their assistant head coach and run-game coordinator, reuniting with head coach Bruce Arians.
 Goodwin earned his second Super Bowl title when the Buccaneers won Super Bowl LV.

+Panthers

+In 2024, he followed Dave Canales to the Carolina Panthers and became the team’s assistant head coach and run game coordinator.

 Personal life

 Goodwin graduated from the University of Michigan in 1996 with a degree in management and communications.
-He and his wife, Monica, have three children.
-His younger brother Jonathan is a former Pro Bowl lineman who won a Super Bowl with the New Orleans Saints.
+He and his wife, Monica, have three children, one of which, Channing, currently plays wide receiver for the University of Michigan.
+His younger brother Jonathan is an offensive assistant coach with the Los Angeles Chargers, as well as a former Pro Bowl lineman who won a Super Bowl with the New Orleans Saints.